 General Electric Co.
-(GE) and Sprint Nextel Corp.
-(S) joined the exodus of companies from the American Legislative Exchange Council following the group’s support of voter-identification and self-defense laws.
+(GE:US) and Sprint Nextel Corp.
+(S:US) joined the exodus of companies from the American Legislative Exchange Council following the group’s support of voter-identification and self-defense laws.

 Spokesmen for both companies said yesterday they are ending their membership with the Washington-based public policy organization, which charged corporations as much as $25,000 and allowed them to help write bills that some lawmakers then tried to enact in their home states.

 Western Union Co.
-(WU) also has left ALEC, spokesman Tom Fitzgerald said.
+(WU:US) also has left ALEC, spokesman Tom Fitzgerald said.

 GE, Sprint and Western Union were among those lobbied to quit the group by ColorofChange.org, a New York-based civil rights organization that has counted more than three dozen companies that have ended their ALEC memberships, including General Motors Co.
-(GM) and Walgreen Co.
-(WAG)
+(GM:US) and Walgreen Co.
+(WAG:US)

 “These significant developments, coupled with recent withdrawals from ALEC by companies like Walgreens and GM, further prove that everyday people working together to hold corporations accountable can achieve tremendous change,” said Rashad Robinson, executive director of ColorOfChange.org.